Previous dayApril 16, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-At 21:42 UTC on April 16, 2026, a magnitude 2.6 tremor occurred 68 km ESE of Nikolski, Alaska.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at 52.820°, -167.866°.
+April 16, 2026 brought a magnitude 2.6 earthquake 68 km ESE of Nikolski, Alaska, logged at 21:42 UTC.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+Coordinates: 52.820°, -167.866°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16